sygmaprotocol/sygma-sdk/examples/substrate-to-evm-fungible-transfer/README.md

 ## Sygma SDK Substrate Asset Transfer Example
 This is an example script that demonstrates the functionality of the SDK using the Sygma ecosystem.
 The script showcases a Substrate Asset transfer between a Substrate network and an EVM network using the Sygma SDK.

 ## Prerequisites

 Before running the script, ensure that you have the following:

-- Node.js installed on your machine
+- Node.js installed on your machine (v18.20.4)
 - Yarn (version 3.4.1 or higher)
-- A Substrate development wallet funded with `PHA` tokens; **you may wish** to run the [EVM-to-Substrate example](../evm-to-substrate-fungible-transfer/) first to preload `PHA` tokens into a Substrate wallet
+- A Substrate development wallet funded with `TANGLE` tokens; **you may wish** to run the [EVM-to-Substrate example](../evm-to-substrate-fungible-transfer/) first to preload `PHA` tokens into a Substrate wallet
 - The 12-word mnemonic for your Substrate development wallet
 - An Ethereum wallet to receive tokens into (the example presets an existing wallet address already)
 - A Substrate provider (in case the hardcoded WSS within the script does not work)